Cirkit Designer Logo

 Introduction

-The LM2596 is a step-down (buck) voltage regulator designed to efficiently convert a higher input voltage into a stable, lower output voltage.
+The LM2596 is a step-down (buck) voltage regulator designed to efficiently convert a higher input voltage into a stable, regulated output voltage.
 It is capable of delivering up to 3A of output current, making it ideal for powering a wide range of electronic devices.
 With its wide input voltage range (4.5V to 40V), the LM2596 is commonly used in power supply circuits, battery chargers, and embedded systems.

 Explore Projects Built with LM2596